How to create instances

 The following examples use incus launch, but you can use incus init in the same way.

-Launch a container
+Launch a system container

-To launch a container with an Ubuntu 22.04 image from the images server using the instance name ubuntu-container, enter the following command:
+To launch a system container with an Ubuntu 22.04 image from the images server using the instance name ubuntu-container, enter the following command:

 incus launch images:ubuntu/22.04 ubuntu-container